fionazfang/Climate_Modelling/README.md

 ## Ice Flow Model
 This is a model I developed for my Part IB Glaciology coursework.
 I built it based on a base model provided by the department and added certain functions that I feel of interest.
 The final version incoroprates Glen flow law and Weertman sliding law to simulate glacier motion, and coupled a Degree Day Model to calculate mass balance chnage.
-Need glacier geometry and climate data to play around (I will upload some sample data later!).
+Need glacier geometry and climate data to play around (I will upload the code with some sample input data after my coursework has got marked!).

 ## "Bipolar Seesaw" Model
 A ocean thermodynamics model I built for my Part IB Quaternary Environment supervision, following the fascinating paper by Stocker & Johnsen (2003).
 Thanks to Anna for helping refine the visualization!
 Here is a glance of its outputs...
 ![image](https://github.com/user-attachments/assets/f7aa0da5-eb85-4988-8f05-d9792b7c2ee2)
 I also uploaded a more complicated version I built later which generates sawtooth-like Northern Hemisphere temperature, and also could be played with real temperature input (from NGRIP data).

-## Atmosphere.ipynb
+## Atmosphere.ipynb: radiative-convective, atmospheric layer, and the orbital cycle
 A notebook containing a series of atmospheric models, including radiative-convectice model, atmospheric layer model, the calculation of orbital cycle and the insolation.
 Inspired by the Climlab tutorial provided by the University of Albany.